 - 3:30 PM - Coming Back Together: A Facilitated Discussion of Findings

 - 4:30 PM - Networking and Next Steps

 If you would like to promote this event with your colleagues, you may download a promotional flyer (PDF) here.

 This is an all day summit from 8:00 AM - 5:00 PM.
 All tickets include a continental breakfast, coffee, tea, water, and lunch.
 Early bird ends January 25, 2019.
 Questions?
 Contact us at email@example.com.

 Early Bird - $95

 Learn more about the growing PSU partnership on orientation and mobility.

-Special Education at the Graduate School of Education (GSE) at Portland State University
+Special Education at the College of Education (COE) at Portland State University

-GSE is the largest and most comprehensive school of education in Oregon, offering more than 50 programs in education and counseling.
-GSE’s hybrid online Orientation and Mobility program is the regional program for the Pacific and Northwest Consortium for Vision Education, comprised of six states: Oregon, Washington, Hawaii, Idaho, Alaska and Montana.
-The O&M program is closely affiliated with the GSE’s nationally accredited Visually Impaired Learner (VIL) program.
+COE is the largest and most comprehensive school of education in Oregon, offering more than 50 programs in education and counseling.
+The hybrid online Orientation and Mobility program is the regional program for the Pacific and Northwest Consortium for Vision Education, comprised of six states: Oregon, Washington, Hawaii, Idaho, Alaska and Montana.
+The O&M program is closely affiliated with the College's nationally accredited Visually Impaired Learner (VIL) program.